citris-uc/OnPoint/README.md

-# OnPoint
+## Introduction
 This is a capstone project of Master of Engineering program at UCBerkeley.
 We are aiming to build an ios application that can help patients keep in track of their health condition and more effeciently communicate with their care-giving team.
-There are five main modules of this application : Medications, Measurements, Appointments, Symptoms and Goals.
+There are multiple main modules of this application:

+* Timeline - presents the timeline of things to do
+* History - presents a history
+* My Care Team
+* Medications
+* Measurements
+* Symptoms
+* Resources
+* Appointments
+* Help

 ## Resources feature
 The Resources tab uses the Dropbox API to programmatically load all folders and files located in a Dropbox folder, shared with Dmitri and Sarah.
 NOTE: The